 Penbugle Organic Farm, Liskeard: Located in the countryside between Liskeard and Looe, the Penbugle Organic Farm offers wooden wigwam cabins, bell tents and tent pitches.
 Dogs are allowed in all accommodation as long as you keep them on a lead and clean up after them.
 Visit the Penbugle website for more information and read a review from The Dadventurer.

-The Wild rabbit, Kingham: The Wild Rabbit is widely accepted to be one of the best gastro pubs in the UK.
-We went there for lunch a few years ago and the food was incredible, it was also incredibly family friendly.
+The Wild rabbit, Kingham: The Wild Rabbit is widely accepted to be one of the best gastro pubs in the UK, and it’s dog friendly too.
+We went there for lunch a few years ago and the food was incredible, and great for families with or without dogs.
 My eldest was just a baby at the time and the staff bent over backwards to accommodate her.
 Surprisingly for such an upmarket location, the Wild Rabbit offers dog friendly accommodation.
 The Hare, Otter, Owl and Mole rooms listed on their website all accept dogs.
 You can read the Foodie Family’s lunch review here.

 Doubletree by Hilton, Cheltenham: This is a fabulous hotel and spa that I reviewed last year.
 I had no idea it was dog friendly until we were in the hotel and a dog strolled past.
 Really strangely, they have a maximum weight for their canine guests of 34kg.
 I’ve done some research and this is about the size of a male Golden Retriever.
 Head to their website for more information and to book, or check out my review of the Doubletree by Hilton.